Quantum dimer models emerging from large-spin ultracold atoms: Detection

-We emphasize that the ability to directly image the valence-bond correlations is one of the greatest strengths of this system, and will allow unambiguous identification of the various valence-bond ordered phases.
-Spin liquid phases will be characterized by the absence of long-range valence bond order.\\
+We emphasize that the ability to directly image the valence-bond correlations is one of the greatest strengths of using cold atoms to explore dimer models.
+This imaging will allow unambiguous identification of the various valence-bond ordered phases.
+Spin liquid phases will be characterized by the absence of long-range valence bond order.
+The experimental systems are much larger than those we can model numerically.